 - extensive searches are required to locate the information

 - complying with the 30-day period would unreasonably interfere with the conduct of the operations of the organisation

 - the application includes information about a third party and further time is required to seek the third party's views in regards to the release of the information.

 The organisation will provide you with the details and reasons for any such delays.
 If you're concerned the delays are unreasonable, you can seek advice from the Office of the Information Commissioner NT.

 - neither confirm nor deny that information exists but state that if it did the information would be exempt.

-Go to the Office of the Information Commissioner website.
+For more information or to get advice, go to the Office of the Information Commissioner NT website.

 Last updated: 02 September 2020